Notproginfinix/phhusson-treble_experimentations/ZTE-Nubia-Red-Magic-6---6-Pro-6s-6s-Pro.md

 \** The Chinese version doesn't have NFC.
 If you want to stop hwmanager from flooring log with (init: try to start nfc):
 - Root with magisk and install module [magic_overlayfs](https://github.com/HuskyDG/magic_overlayfs).
-- Then run open termux and run cmd: `su -mm -c magic_remount_rw` to enable r/w.
+- Then open termux and run cmd: `su -mm -c magic_remount_rw` to enable r/w.
 - Open any file explorer and go to `/odm/etc/vintf/` then remove `manifest_nfc.xml`.
 - Next, go to `/odm/etc/permissions/sku_nfc/` and remove all files starting with `android.hardware.nfc`.